 Because of their size, these dogs may be less suitable for some households.
 Working dogs often become restless without regular work or other forms of mental and physical stimulation.
 Families who intend to adopt a working breed must train the dog from a young age, although the dog will still require a great deal of regular attention and physical activity.
 Otherwise, they may engage in destructive behavior or become lethargic and depressed.

-Despite their specific needs, working dogs can make a great pet for the right household.
+Despite their specific needs, working dog breeds can make a great pet for the right household.
 In addition to physical strength and size, working dogs are bred for loyalty, obedience, alertness, and intelligence — who doesn’t want those traits in their family dog?

 This strong, bright, active, and agile breed comfortably straddles the categories of working dog and pet.
 Originally bred in Germany for hunting and guarding, boxers are not an aggressive breed, but they do have a strong protective instinct.